 Seek independent advice

-Few businesses have the time or expertise on staff to thoroughly evaluate the effectiveness of their retirement plans and plan service providers.
-Most employers will benefit significantly from outside support provided by an independent consultant who regularly performs retirement plan reviews and plan service provider searches.
+Few businesses have the time or expertise to thoroughly evaluate the effectiveness of their retirement plans and vendors.
+Most employers will benefit significantly from outside support provided by an independent consultant who regularly performs retirement plan reviews and vendor searches.
 Independent consultants typically charge employers a flat rate for a service engagement, as opposed to brokers whose compensation structures may include ongoing commissions or revenue from assets on an ongoing basis.